jriekse5555/AzureComponents_IL5_CMK_PE/README.md

 Numerous improvements are made to the central CARML repo on a recurring basis so its recommended that you evaluate the latest module versions as needed.
 The copy is leveraged to ensure changes don't break existing code.
 There are also several CARML versioning methods that can be used instead if all your environments support this and you are interested in more dynamic methods.

+The default AKS CONFIGURATION parameter file in this repo is currently set to use an Outbound IP to retrieve the Ubuntu images from the external repo for the virtual machine scale sets using an Public IP address.
+When you move to a production environment that sits behind an Azure Firewall or similar perimeter guard the following two values in the parameter file are needed to avoid using a Public IP (PIP).
+Note the Azure Firewall (perimeter outbound) needs to allow the outbound connection to the external repo location with this configuration.
+Here are the parameters and values for the parameter file:

+managedOutboundIPCount - 0
+aksClusterOutboundType - userDefinedRouting

 Note Azure Dedicated Hosts are not supported with AKS so IL5 compliance would require using VM sku sizes that take the entire host (or seeking an exception)

 Note that the Azure DevOps Server Pipelines that are published rely on the AZ Cli ADO task.
 This task calls az commands using a cmd /c command and passes the required parameters including the service principal password.
 If you are using Windows self-hosted build agents and the Windows advanced auditing setting 'Audit Process Creation' this will capture the process creation command line and save the service principal password in the audit logs.
 Consider certificate based service principal authentication or avoiding this audit setting for Windows build agents.